ochafik/rpi-raspbian-bazel/README.md

 The plan is to also package the resulting `bazel` binary as a `.deb`.

-TODO: add release `.deb` for armhf
+TODO: add release binary for armhf to the repo

 # Usage